ferencek/cms-MyAnalysis-MyAnalyzer/doc/README.txt

          cutFile_ver3.txt
          ...

-         You can then create symbolic links to the version of the cut file you would like to be used:
+         You can then create a symbolic link to the version of the cut file you would like to be used:

          ln -sf /...fullPath.../cutFile_ver1.txt  cutFile.txt